moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 ## Want to make change to `AUTHENTICATION_REQUIRED` flag?

-If the flag was off (`False` for `AUTHENTICATION_REQUIRED`) and you switch it on,  then an auth0-client is required to be created by clicking `Create auth0 client` on app-detail page on Control panel.
+If the flag was off (`False` for `AUTHENTICATION_REQUIRED`) and you switch it on,  then an auth0-client is required to be created by clicking `Create auth0 client` on app-detail page on Control Panel.
 If the client is missing,  a red warning flag will be displayed on the page to remind you

 If the flag was on (`True` for `AUTHENTICATION_REQUIRED`) and you swtich it off,  then existing auth0-client becomes redundant and please do remove it by clicking the `Remove the auth0 client` to save resource on auth0 platform.

 ## Can I make changes(add/remove/update) the secrets/vars on GitHub repo directly?

-As the deployment settings are stored in the GitHub repo and not in Control panel,  any changes made on the GitHub repo will be reflected back in Control panel.
+As the deployment settings are stored in the GitHub repo and not in Control Panel,  any changes made on the GitHub repo will be reflected back in Control Panel.

 DO NOT change the value of the settings mentioned in this section on GitHub repo directly, feel free to change self-defined settings.

-## When will the changes made on Control panel will be applied to the deployment pipeline?
+## When will the changes made on Control Panel will be applied to the deployment pipeline?

 The changes will be applied when the next deployment workflow is triggered.